Skip to main content

 2. Otherwise, the workspace default for the channel.

-3. If neither is configured (in live mode), the send fails with provider_not_configured.
+4. For other channels without a configured provider (in live mode), the send fails with provider_not_configured.

 Provider failover is not available yet — it’s planned.
 Today, if the chosen provider rejects a message, SenderKit retries the same connection a few times and then marks the message failed.
 It does not automatically fall back to a different provider.